Adventures in Needle Punch Embroidery – Part I

 - Shame on Dimensions for being so stingy with their needle threaders.
 For crying out loud, the amount of wire involved to make it another inch or two long couldn’t even cost you a penny.

 - Thank goodness I checked out the videos first.
-I knew right away the thread was too thick (another demerit for Dimensions on that one) and I knew which way to run the yarn through the eye of the needle – thank you to the expert who mentioned poking the needle in the eye.
+I knew right away the thread was too thick (another demerit for Dimensions on that one).
+Thanks to the expert Youtuber who mentioned poking the needle in the eye, I learned which way to run the yarn through the eye of the needle.

-- I had been worried about the look of the work of the experts.
-They stitched in rows and the rows could be seen in the weave of their pieces.
+- I had been worried about the look of the work of some of the experts.
+They stitched in rows.
+Those rows created a visible texture to their embroideries.
 It worked for some things but looked weird to me on some others.
 Perhaps over-filling (I worry there are gaps between the stitches and don’t always stick to my rows) or using only two strands of thread creates no discernible pattern to the loops.
 Yay.